-“I have to keep reminding myself of how many lies I have told over the years,” says Anonymous on How to Break Up With a Married Man – and Heal Your Heart.
+“I have to keep reminding myself of how many lies I have told over the years,” says Anonymous on How to Break Up With a Married Man.
 “I have been lying to everyone who is most important to me for 5 years.
-I’ve been sneaking around with this married man, ignoring my own husband who loves me more then anyone in this world.
+I’ve been sneaking around with this married man, ignoring my own husband who loves me more than anyone in this world.
 I have taken my husband for granted and I am finally realizing that.
 I find myself wanting to talk to my husband more and be excited about becoming parents (I’m five months pregnant).
-I decided to end my affair with the married man and still feel like I’m on a rollercoaster.
+I decided to end my affair with the married man and still feel like I’m on a roller coaster.
 I know I’ll have some good moments and bad moments, but hopefully as time passes I’ll have more good.
-I really do want to end this affair because it makes me sick that I was involved with a married man for so long.
-I’m just looking for the strength to get through the next few hours, days, and weeks until I stop thinking about him.”
+I really do want to end this affair and because it makes me sick that I was involved with a married man for so long.
+I’m just looking for strength to let go and get through the next few hours, days, and weeks until I stop thinking about him.”

-Reasons to Let Go of a Married Man
+Reasons to Stop Cheating With a Married Man

 - Adultery is destructive, immoral, and painful